Supporting documents not submitted online should be mailed to:

-Coursework for the Columbian College general education curriculum is distributed as follows:
+Coursework for the CCAS G-PAC requirement is distributed as follows:

-- Arts—one approved course in the arts that involves the study or creation of artwork based on an understanding or interpretation of artistic traditions or knowledge of art in a contemporary context.
+- Arts—one approved arts course that involves the study or creation of artwork based on an understanding or interpretation of artistic traditions or knowledge of art in a contemporary context.

-- Global or Cross-Cultural Perspective—one approved course that analyzes the ways in which institutions, practices, and problems transcend national and regional boundaries.
+- Global or cross-cultural perspective—one approved course that analyzes the ways in which institutions, practices, and problems transcend national and regional boundaries.

-- Local or Civic Engagement—one approved course that develops the values, ethics, disciplines, and commitment to pursue responsible public action.
+- Local or civic engagement—one approved course that develops the values, ethics, disciplines, and commitment to pursue responsible public action.

-- Natural or Physical Science—one approved laboratory course that employs the process of scientific inquiry (in addition to the one course in this category required by the University General Education Requirement.
+- Natural or physical science—one additional approved laboratory course that employs the process of scientific inquiry (in addition to the one course in this category required by the University General Education Requirement).

-Certain courses are approved to fulfill the requirement in more than one of these categories.
+Certain courses are approved to fulfill GPAC requirements in more than one category.

-Courses taken in fulfillment of G-PAC also may be counted toward majors or minors.
+Courses taken in fulfillment of G-PAC requirements may also be counted toward majors or minors.
 Transfer courses taken prior to, but not after, admission to George Washington University may count toward the University General Education Requirement and G-PAC, if those transfer courses are equivalent to GW courses that have been approved by the University and the College.

 In addition to the general requirements stated under University Regulations, in order to be considered for graduation with Special Honors, a student must submit for departmental approval an honors thesis based on a two-semester research project.
 In addition, the student must have a cumulative grade-point average of at least 3.5 in physics courses and 3.5 overall.